 The claim is that swishing oil in between the teeth can remove bacteria.
 Just like scale on your bathtub, plaque needs to be mechanically removed by scraping it from tooth surfaces — this is done with floss and the hygienist’s tools.
 But what about all the studies that say oil pulling reduces plaque?
-Reducing plaque and removing it in a way that prevents gum disease are different things.
-Swishing for 20 minutes with oil reduces plaque in the same way that swishing with water for 20 minutes reduces plaque — it dilutes the stickiness of plaque and its ability to stick on teeth.
+Reducing plaque and removing it in a way that prevents gum disease are two different things.
+Swishing for 20 minutes with oil reduces plaque in the same way that swishing with water for 20 minutes reduces plaque — it dilutes the stickiness of plaque and its ability to stick to teeth.

 If done daily, oil pulling could remove some tooth staining and reduce plaque and bacteria, but not enough to prevent gum disease.
 That’s where flossing, brushing, and tongue scraping come in.

 2. Oil pulling is a great replacement for mouthwash and can improve gut health.

 You know the mouthwash in your cabinet that proudly claims to kill 99% of germs?
 It also wipes out the good bacteria in your mouth, which isn’t good for dental health nor the health of the rest of your body.
 Overall health — including brain health — depends on a healthy microbiome, which is our body’s natural bacterial ecology that we have evolved with and which prevents against disease.

 If you miss the feeling of mouthwash and are looking for a replacement, oil pulling can be a great alternative.
 Coconut oil, in particular, contains antioxidant Vitamin E, as well as lauric acid, which has antibacterial and anti-fungal properties.

 3. Choose an organic, high-quality oil.